What Are Dental Onlays?

 The Dental Onlay Procedure

 A second visit is needed to bond your onlay to the tooth.
 After removing the temporary and any dental cement that has adhered to the tooth, the onlay is set into place.
-A few assessments are conducted to ensure the onlay is well-situated on the tooth and also that it fits naturally against the opposing tooth when you bite down.
+A few assessments are conducted to ensure the onlay is well-situated on the tooth and fits naturally against the opposing tooth when you bite down.
 Once all aspects of the onlay are satisfactory, a bonding material is applied and hardened with a high-intensity light.

 Before & After Dental Onlays